Cocoa Powder Cups to Grams Conversion Guide

 Rich Chocolate 3/4 cup per 2 cups flour

-Want more chocolate without more cocoa?
-Add chocolate chips or reduce sugar by 10%.
+For more chocolate flavor without adding cocoa, consider adding chocolate chips or slightly reducing sugar by 10%.

 3 tablespoons cocoa = 1 oz unsweetened chocolate